retrohacker/reactivesocket-js/README.md

 module.
 You are of course, free to inject other transports.

 ## Connection Quick Start
 This library supports 3 classes of clients.
-A fully managed connection pool, which automatically manages a pool of connections and takes care of automatically reconnecting and picking a connection from the pool.
+A fully managed load balancer, which automatically manages a pool of connections and takes care of automatically reconnecting and load-balancing connections from the pool.
 A fully managed single TCP connection, which can be configured to automatically reconnect if the TCP connection disconnects.
 Lastly a "raw" ReactiveSocket connection, which doesn't include any retry or transport logic.
 You provide a